 Welcome to the Forge at Pleasant Valley Farm!
-Everything for sale here is handmade right here on our historic family farm in Tionesta, Pennsylvania, just a few miles from the Allegheny National Forest and in the heart of the PA Wilds region.
+We are located on a historic family farm in Tionesta, Pennsylvania, just a few miles from the Allegheny National Forest and in the heart of the PA Wilds region.
 We are a husband and wife team of makers.

 Dan has been building things most of his life and has extensive experience in masonry and general contracting and is also a self-taught mechanic.
 He has been farming his entire life, and has always preferred working with a team of horses in the fields over a tractor.
 He has a passion for restoring old equipment to working condition- from horse drawn farm equipment to motors and more.
 If he isn't farming, fixing or building things, you can find Dan at an auction, backcountry camping, or cycling historic trails like the Great Allegheny Passage or the C & O Canal.

 Emily is the seamstress producing the aprons, rice bags and other items on her Singer sewing machine.
 She carries on a family tradition, as her mother was an accomplished seamstress herself, who even sewed her own wedding dress at the age of nineteen!
 Emily creates the jewelry and cares for the peacocks that live here and provide the feathers for some of our items.

 Emily & Dan both enjoy attending local auctions and browsing flea markets and antique stores for vintage finds.
 Emily is an avid Griswold collector, as the farm is just 60 miles from where the foundry once stood.
 We professionally restore a variety of cast iron pieces that are available here.